NGIYEG/Scientific-Computing/README.md

 Using conditional statements to process user input dynamically.

-Writing modular functions with default parameters.

-Utilizing the math module for mathematical operations like math.pi.
+How to Utilize the math module for mathematical operations like math.pi.

-String formarting using the formart method

-Utilising the match statements in python as a substitute for switch statement in other languages
+How Convert a Python list into a NumPy array using np.array().

+How to Utilize the NumPy library for array operations